juneyong-lee/juneyong-lee.github.io/_posts/2019-2-24-Magnetic-Stirrer.md

 <BR>

 ![]({{ juneyong-lee.github.io }}/images/Magnetic Stirrer04.jpg) <BR>
-#6 Machine Screws are used for the bottom panel and wood glue for the rest panels.
+#6 Machine Screws are used for the bottom panel and wood glue for the rest of panels.
 <BR>

 ![]({{ juneyong-lee.github.io }}/images/Magnetic Stirrer05.jpg) <BR>
-After light coat of Danish Oil.
+After a light coat of Danish Oil.
 <BR>

 ![]({{ juneyong-lee.github.io }}/images/Magnetic Stirrer06.jpg) <BR>